ctsit/project_ownership/README.md

 # REDCap Project Ownership
 A REDCap module to aid in the collection and management of project ownership details.
+This module collects project ownership data at project creation, requires PI contact details on research projects, and provides interfaces to search, display and edit ownership details.

 ## Prerequisites